 Honors and Recognitions

-Mr. Terry was listed in Seattle Metropolitan Magazine in 2015 and 2016 as one of King County’s “Top Lawyers.”
+Mr. Terry was listed in Seattle Metropolitan Magazine in 2015-2018 as one of King County’s “Top Lawyers.”
 They culled their listings from Super Lawyers.

 - JD, University of Washington School of Law, 1998

 - BA, cum laude, Washington State University, Bachelor of Arts, 1994